 While GSH is an adventure of a lifetime, it is also a competition.
 And, as such, must have rules.
 As you embark on this extraordinary journey around the world, here are the rules designed to ensure a fair, fun, and thrilling experience for everyone.
 Let’s dive in!

-2. Proof requirement: Snap a team photo at each scavenge.
+2. Proof requirement: Take a team photo at each scavenge.
 No drive-by photos.

-3. Each team receives one official scavenger hunt booklet—no copying.
+3. Each team receives one official scavenger hunt booklet.

 4. Stick together for ticket purchases and other tasks.